Key Problems solved by IBOR Solutions

 For Middle Office and operations, an Investment Book of Record could deliver the needed portfolio data management capabilities.
 This means fewer systems and more powerful, exception-based workflows, spanning a broader segment of the middle office.

-How an Investment Book of Record can help
+How challenges can be overcome with an Investment Book of Record

 We believe that an Investment Book of Record can help to address all of these problems, if: